 Users who are not authorized to edit a record they can view according to their security role and access level will see this notice.
 If a user sees this on the details page it means they are only authorized to view the record but can not edit the details of the record or associate any related records or attachments to the record.

-Users who do not see this notice are authorized to fully edit the record according to their security role and access level.
+Users who do not see this notice are authorized to fully edit the record according to their security role and access level and will see the edit icon (discussed in 21 below).

 Use this option to view messages and share information with other Block users about this specific record.
 In the collaboration panel, you can @ mention someone and they will immediately be notified according to their notification preferences for the Block.